 Blank pages in a document can make an unprofessional impression on editors or potential employers.
 Microsoft Word is known to create blank pages in a document.
-Before you hit the send button, you can delete blank pages.
+Before you hit the send button, you should make sure to delete them whenever possible.

 Step 1: Select the page you want to delete

 The first step in deleting a page is making sure it’s selected.
 The last thing you want to do is delete the wrong one.
-Either scroll to the page or use the Go To function (Ctrl + G, or CMD + G if you’re on a Mac).
+Either scroll to the page or use the Go To function (Ctrl + G in Windows, Option + CMD + G in MacOS).

 When you’ve found the page, click or tap anywhere on it to select it.

 Step 2: Select the whole page

 It might sound like you’ve already done this step, but this is so that Word knows that you want to delete the whole page, not just some of the content on it.
 Open the Go To function (Ctrl + G, or Option + CMD + G if you’re on a Mac) and type page in the Enter Page Number box.
 Then select Go To (or press Enter on your keyboard) followed by Close.